-If you are looking for a rental apartment in Paris, I should warn you now you are in for a big uphill battle.
+If you are moving to France and looking for a rental apartment in Paris, I should warn you now you are in for a big uphill battle.
 It is not just that Parisian landlords tend to prefer local French residents, there is also a serious shortage of apartments in Paris in general.

 Most landlords and investors prefer to rent short-term rentals on Airbnb for higher prices, rather than longer term rentals to which a whole host of laws and legal protections apply.